OVECJOE/alx-pre_course/README.md

 ### WARNING!!! ###
 Before you stop by to apply, ensure that you are prepared because the journey is not rosy, it is a **very tasking** experience.

+Likewise, if you have any question, feel free to ask me [here](https://web.facebook.com/ovec.joe.5/)